-Today, approximately 70% of the project is leased and is in the process of being occupied.
-While the vacancy rate for commercial space in Vancouver continues to be high and poses a challenge for ICBC, efforts to find new leasing opportunities continue.
-ICBC is making every effort to lease up the building, with a view to bringing occupancy levels in line with other ICBC property investments.
+Today, approximately 90% of the office development is either leased or sold.
+While leasing efforts continue for the office development, revitalization of the shopping areas of the project is becoming a larger focus of the company.
+SCCM is making every effort to lease up the building, with a view to bringing occupancy levels in line with other ICBC property investments.